easybuilders/easybuild-docs/docs/configuration.md

 *default*: `Lmod`

-Specifying the modules tool that should be used by EasyBuild can be done using the `modules-tool` configuration setting.
+Specifying the modules tool that should be used by SimpleBuild can be done using the `modules-tool` configuration setting.
 A list of supported modules tools can be obtained using `eb --avail-modules-tools`.